 Appealing to Millennials

 Additionally, investors are increasingly trending toward the Millennial demographic, which means they want easy access to information from their phone and on the go.
 Failing to invest in technology could mean alienating an entire group of investors.
-And by 2020, this demographic is expected to control over $28 trillion in assets.
+And in 2020 alone, this demographic is expected to control over $28 trillion in assets.

 Improving the investor experience

 When it comes to the level of transparency and accessibility that investors expect from their sponsors, the bar is rising.
 Investors want more information, more readily available, with more actionable insights.

 Forward-thinking firms are investing in technology to quickly scale their firms, improve efficiencies, and remain competitive.
 And technology empowers smaller companies to more effectively compete with their larger industry peers.

 How Can CRE Use Technology?

 Investor management software can have a big impact on the efficiency and effectiveness of a CRE firm.
 See how technology can address each of the aforementioned needs.